Mixing tracks – a basic approach to setting up your project

 This is a good time to adjust your channel faders to accommodate the above.
 If your output is continually getting pushed into the red, then bring everything down a little until it sits nicely within the 3/4 area.
 Simple!!

 You may notice at this stage that certain channels are bouncing around quite a lot.
 This is a natural effect of sounds.

 All sounds will have transients and peaks, some more than others.
 These transients will be the main factor that determine your overall peak level.

 Any sound that has a sharp attack (drums for example) can quickly push your peak level into the red.
-It’s then up to you to control things at their source, on individual channels where needed, or on busses to minimise the adverse effect of those peaks using compression, limiting and enveloping.
+It’s then up to you to control things at their source, on individual channels where needed, or on busses to minimise the adverse effect of those peaks.
+This can be done using compression, limiting and enveloping techniques.

-From here in you will in no doubt be quite possibly getting into a mess as you add things to try.
-Crafting tracks can be a creative process that is often held back by getting bogged down in thinking about levels, peaks, eq, compression and limiting so be careful not to over complicate your processing by religiously adding compressors and limiters to all channels.
-You can always do this later once the main elements are all in.
-Yes, you may have to use compressors as you go for either creative techniques and some producers like to write through a compressor as it shapes the sound heavily in a way that is intended.
+From here in it is easy to over-complicate your processing by adding too much processing or dynamic effects.
+Crafting tracks can be a creative process that is often held back by getting bogged down in thinking about levels, peaks, eq, compression and limiting so be careful not to over complicate your processing by religiously adding compressors and limiters to all channels in an attempt to make things louder.
+This will only result in a lifeless and reduced dynamic range.
+Yes, you may choose to use compressors for specific creative techniques and some producers like to write through a mix bus compressor as it provides a particular energy and style.

 Just think why you are adding a compressor or limiter, does the sound actually require it?